-We’ve rounded up some tried-and-tested tips to help you connect with your them in an engaging, meaningful, and effective way.
+We’ve rounded up some tried-and-tested phone fundraising tips to help you connect with your constituents in an engaging, meaningful, and effective way.

 - 1. Strategize to thrive